hashicorp/terraform-website/content/source/docs/extend/resources/retries-and-customizable-timeouts.html.md

 ## Retry

-A common case for requiring retries or polling is when the backend infrastructure being provisioned is designed to be asynchronous, requiring the developer to repeatedly check the status of the resource.
-The retry helper takes a timeout and a function that is retried repeatedly.
-The timeout can be retrieved from the `*schema.ResourceData` struct, using the `Timeout` method, passing in the appropriate timeout key (`schema.TimeoutCreate`).
-The retry function provided should return either a `resource.NonRetryableError` for unexpected errors or states, otherwise continue to retry with a `resource.RetryableError`.
+The retry helper takes a timeout and a retry function.

+- The **timeout** value specifies the maximum time Terraform will invoke the retry function.
+You can retrieve the timeout from the `*schema.ResourceData` struct by passing the timeout key (`schema.TimeoutCreate`) to the `Timeout` method.
+- The **retry function** returns either a `resource.NonRetryableError` for unexpected errors/states or a `resource.RetryableError` for expected errrors/states.
+If the function returns a `resource.RetryableError`, it will re-run the function.

 In the context of a `CREATE` function, once the backend responds with the desired state, invoke the `READ` function.
 If `READ` errors, return that error wrapped with `resource.NonRetryableError`.
 Otherwise, return `nil` (no error) from the retry function.
-(Updated to reflect [stricter behavior of Terraform SDK v2](https://www.terraform.io/docs/extend/guides/v2-upgrade-guide.html#clearer-handling-of-nil-for-helper-resource-nonretryableerror-and-helper-resource-retryableerror).)

 ```go
 func resourceExampleInstanceCreate(d *schema.ResourceData, meta interface{}) error {